tglynx/cognos11_1_docker/README.md

-# Setting up Cognos Analytics 11.1 in a container environment
+# Setting up Cognos Analytics 11.1 or 11.2.4.1.1 (hapec System X) in a container environment
 ---
 ## Copyright 2019, IBM Corporation